italobusi/actn-wdm-pluggable-modelling/draft-rokui-ccamp-actn-wdm-pluggable-modelling.md

 Addressing syntax gaps in coherent pluggable attributes is crucial for achieving consistent and interoperable management across different implementations.
 One key issue lies in establishing a standardized naming convention.
 There are some naming inconsistency on existing IETF drafts {{?I-D.ietf-ccamp-optical-impairment-topology-yang}}, {{?I-D.ietf-ccamp-rfc9093-bis}} and {{?I-D.ietf-ccamp-dwdm-if-param-yang}}.

-{{figure-gap-syntax}} shows a proposal for naming conventiion of optical pluggacle attributes.
+{{figure-gap-syntax}} shows a proposal for naming convention of optical pluggable attributes.
 The current proposal, while illustrative, may need further refinement to ensure clarity and avoid ambiguity.
 Specifically, the prefixing of attributes with directions like "tx" or "rx" should be consistently applied to all relevant parameters to clearly identify the directionality of the signal.
 The example also shows the need to clearly define the value type associated with the attribute, such as min, max, current, or none, for a cohesive and standardized approach.
-Furthermore, the examples for attribute naming need to be universally adopted to establish an attribute mapping that is aligned with IETF, improving the overall clarity and usability of the YANG models for managing coherent pluggables
+Furthermore, the examples for attribute naming should be universally adopted to establish an attribute mapping that is aligned with IETF, improving the overall clarity and usability of the YANG models for managing coherent pluggables.

 ~~~~
 Naming convention: